gdm413229/swwmgz_m/README.md

 smoke clouds, a targeter has been implemented, which will show the following:

 * Players and monsters: Draws an identificative label and a health bar.
-The bar only measures their health up to default limits, so overhealed players will show up with a full bar until their health drops down below 1000.
-When they take damage or get healed, a number (either negative or positive) will show up below the health bar indicating the cumulative increase/decrease.
-The targeter only picks up enemies in your direct line of sight and can only show up to 40 individual bars, giving priority first to players, then the nearest enemies.
+The bar can display overhealing on players, and also indicate when someone is invulnerable.
+When they take damage or get healed, numbers (either red or green) will pop up around them.
+The targeter only picks up enemies in your direct line of sight, gradually fading once you lose sight of them, and can only display up to 40 individual bars, giving priority first to players, then the nearest enemies.
+The Omnisight increases the time out-of-sight targets remain targetted.
 * Keys and map exits: If you've picked up an Omnisight, key items and any exit lines will be marked and labeled, along with a little distance indicator in map units.
 Note that this doesn't work for script-triggered exits.
-* Usable/shootable switches and others: If visible, these will also show up once you pick up an Omnisight.

 These components are toggleable.